cilium/cilium/Documentation/gettingstarted/vtep.rst

 * This feature does not work with traffic from the host network namespace (including pods with ``hostNetwork=true``).
 * This feature does not work with ipsec encryption between Cilium managed pod and VTEPs.
-* This feature currently does not work with network policies,network policy must be explicitly disabled in order to try the feature.